 Blending the mango in the Blendtec gave me a thick, sorbet texture.
 It was pretty good but also really tart.
 I also tried blending 1 ½ cups frozen mango with ½ cup frozen raspberries.
 This was also good.
 But these weren’t creamy like I wanted.

 Then I got the idea of adding some coconut milk.
 Jackpot!
 The coconut milk gives a creamy texture.
 It also mellows the tartness.

 Here is the thing you need to know about coconut milk if you have Mast Cell Activation Syndrome or Histamine Intolerance.

-You might be able to find one at a Mexican grocery.
-But make sure you check those labels carefully.
-The good news is Amazon carries Aroy-D Coconut Milk* and this is the only coconut milk I use.
+But the good news is Amazon carries Native Forest Simple Coconut Milk and this is the only coconut milk I use now.

 You have to get the mango to coconut milk ratio just right for ice cream.
 It depends on the type of high power blender you are using.

 If you don’t have enough coconut milk, then the blender will have a hard time turning.
 If you use too much it will be more like pudding than ice cream.
 But not to worry – if you make pudding instead of ice cream, it is still delicious!